Acquirer - Rio Tinto; Target Company - Alcan (38.1bn)

 Alpha Natural Resources, a US-based producer of metallurgical coal, acquired a 100% interest in coal exploration company Massey Energy Company (now Alpha Appalachia Holdings), for $8.50bn in June 2011.

 Under the agreement, Massey shareholders were allotted 1.025 shares of common stock of Alpha and $10 in cash for each share of Massey common stock.
-Massey stockholders owned 46% and stockholders of Alpha owned 54% of Alpha Appalachia after the deal.
+Massey stockholders owned 46%, and Alpha stockholders owned 54% of Alpha Appalachia after the deal.
 The contract proved to be a disaster, resulting in Alpha filing for bankruptcy in August 2015, due to consequent losses and debt burden of acquisition.

 Acquirer - Barrick Gold; Target Company - Equinox Minerals ($7.65bn)